se4ai2223-uniba/architectural-style-recognition/data/README.md

 The 10 classes considered are:
 [![archi-style.png](https://i.postimg.cc/3xG3543f/archi-style.png)](https://postimg.cc/xX9wLdJL)

-The ten classes are distributed as follow:
+The histogram below illustrates the distrubution of the data and the differences between the original classes and the ones selected for this project:

 [![msg-876143422-143037.jpg](https://i.postimg.cc/sXgNnZTN/msg-876143422-143037.jpg)](https://postimg.cc/Ffwpz15y)
 ### Supported Tasks and Leaderboards

-The model has been using for the task of classification of architectural styles, reaching an accuracy of around 84% on the test set.
+The model has been using for the task of classification of architectural styles, reaching an accuracy of around 85% on the test set.

 ### Languages

-As the dataset is comprised of annotated images (in contrast to annotated documents), the language we refer to in only the one used is the annotations, which is exclusively English.
+As the dataset is comprised of annotated images (in contrast to annotated documents), the language we refer to is only the one used is the annotations, which is exclusively English.

 ## Dataset Structure

 ### Data Instances

-Each instance is constitued by images of different sizes.
+Each instance represent an image originally extracted by querying Wikimedia.
+As this source does not enforce a determined size for the images, this diversity in size is also preserved in the instances of this project.
+These images will then later be processed to be of the same size, namely 224x224 pixels.

 ### Data Fields